The Torres del Paine Tragedy: What Really Happened to Those Five Hikers

 The storm

-On November 17 at around 7 am, the nine left Los Perros for John Garner Pass.
+On November 17 between 5 to 7 am, about 30 hikers left Los Perros for John Garner Pass.
 Conditions started drizzly, but deteriorated rapidly after 10 am.
 Winds reached 193kph, and visibility dropped to less than three meters.
 The temperature fell to −5 °C, but the wind chill was far below -20°C.

-The nine people, who had the unlucky timing to be at the highest point of the circuit, received the full lethal force of the storm.
-Meanwhile, the other 60 or so hikers on the O Circuit were either still in the lower valleys, had crossed the pass days earlier, or were sheltered inside refuges.
+Those who had the unlucky timing to be at the highest point of the circuit, received the full lethal force of the storm.
+Wingfield told ExplorersWeb:

-The five Britons and the two couples became scattered in the whiteout.
-A distress post appeared on the Torres del Paine Facebook group, posted by a different person, around 2 to 3 pm.
-Four British survivors managed to retreat to Los Perros, but the other five members of the small group had not.
+A distress post appeared on the Torres del Paine Facebook group around 2 to 3 pm.
 Initial response by CONAF was slow, and bad weather grounded the helicopters.

 Rescue and body recoveries

-On November 18, the ground rescue teams reached the area on foot and found five bodies scattered over a one to two-kilometer area near the pass.
-Calvillo Tovar and Garcia Pimentel were located first, then the German couple higher up, and Bond last, partially sheltered by rocks.
-All five were dead.
+On November 18, volunteer rescue teams made up of the survivors reached the area on foot and found some of the bodies scattered over a one to two-kilometer area near the pass.

 The next day, the weather improved enough for limited helicopter operations.
-The four who had survived the ordeal were airlifted to the Punta Arenas hospital.
+Those with bad injuries were airlifted to the hospital in Puerto Natales.
+The rest hiked out on their own.
 The prosecutor announced the start of a formal investigation.

 On November 20–22, a helicopter recovered the bodies, and the repatriation process began, coordinated by the UK, Mexican, and German embassies.